nansari/minikube/README.md

 # minikube

 ## Objective
-Create a single page document to experience kubernetes in minikube that can be followed sequentially and completed in couple of hours.
+Create a single page document to experience kubernetes in minikube that can be followed sequentially and completed in a couple of hours.

 ## minikube installation

-Follow [Installation document](https://kubernetes.io/docs/tasks/tools/install-minikube/) to install minikube and pre-requisit on your Windows, Linux or MacOS.
+Follow [Installation document](https://kubernetes.io/docs/tasks/tools/install-minikube/) to install minikube and pre-requisite on your Windows, Linux or MacOS.

 ## Try minikube commands